 There are no centralized servers in Gnutella, however.
-Instead, the peers in the Gnutella system form an overlay network by forging a number point-to-point connections with a set of neighbors.
-In order to locate a file, a peer initiates a controlled flood of the network by sending a query packet to all of its neighbors.
+Instead, Gnutella peers form an overlay network by forging point-to-point connections with a set of neighbors.
+To locate a file, a peer initiates a controlled flood of the network by sending a query packet to all of its neighbors.
 Upon receiving a query packet, a peer checks if any locally stored files match the query.
-If so, the peer sends a query response packet back towards to the query originator.
+If so, the peer sends a query response packet back towards the query originator through the overlay.
 Whether or not a file match is found, the peer continues to flood the query through the overlay.

-To help maintain the overlay as the users enter and leave the system, the Gnutella protocol includes ping and pong messages that help peers to discover other nodes in the overlay.
-Pings and pongs behave similarly to query/queryresponse packets: any peer that sees a ping message sends a pong back towards the originator, and also forwards the ping onwards to its own set of neighbors.
+To help maintain the overlay as the users enter and leave the system, the Gnutella protocol includes ping and pong messages that help peers to discover other nodes.
+Pings and pongs behave similarly to query/query-response packets: any peer that sees a ping message sends a pong back towards the originator, and forwards the ping onwards to its own set of neighbors.
 Ping and query packets thus flood through the network; the scope of flooding is controlled with a time-to-live (TTL) field that is decremented on each hop.
 Peers occasionally forge new neighbor connections with other peers discovered through the ping/pong mechanism.
-Note that it is quite possible (and common!) to have several disjoint Gnutella overlays of Gnutella simultaneously coexisting in the Internet; this contrasts with Napster, in which peers are always connected to the same cluster of central servers.
+Note that it is possible to have several disjoint Gnutella overlays of Gnutella simultaneously coexisting in the Internet; this contrasts with Napster, in which peers are always connected to the same cluster of central servers.